Ryan Allsop: Bournemouth

+Derby County

 On 6 August 2021, Allsop signed a one-year contract with Derby County following a trial period with the club.

+Cardiff City

 On 16 June 2022, Allsop agreed a two-year deal to join Cardiff City upon the expiration of his contract with Derby County on 1 July.

+Hull City

+On 30 August 2023, Hull City signed Allsop on a two-year deal for an undisclosed fee, reuniting him with head coach Liam Rosenior who worked with him at Derby County.